 - If you take thyroid hormone medications, talk to your doctor before consuming soy products.
 Some evidence suggests that soy may interfere with absorption of thyroid hormone.

 - Iron may also interfere with the absorption of thyroid hormone medication.

-- Eat antioxidant foods, including fruits (such as blueberries, cherries, and tomatoes) and vegetables (such as squash and bell pepper).
+- Eat antioxidant-rich foods, including fruits (such as blueberries, cherries, and tomatoes) and vegetables (such as squash and bell pepper).

 - Avoid refined foods, such as white breads, pastas, and sugar.

 - Eat fewer red meats and more lean meats, cold-water fish, or beans for protein.
 Limit your intake of processed meats, such as fast foods and lunch meats.

 - Use healthy cooking oils, such as olive oil or coconut oil.

 - Reduce or eliminate trans fatty acids, found in commercially-baked goods, such as cookies, crackers, cakes, French fries, onion rings, donuts, processed foods, and margarine.